Dean-Family/hacker-theme/README.md

 My Hacker theme is for my use.
 I believe the best way to control a dependency is to own the dependency.
 This theme is a dependency for a website.

-## Contributing

-Interested in contributing to Hacker?
-We'd love your help.
-Hacker is an open source project, built one contribution at a time by users like you.
-See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

 ### Previewing the theme locally

 If you'd like to preview the theme locally (for example, in the process of proposing a change):